Login to your account

 Having unprotected vaginal, anal or oral sex is one of the most common ways in which sexually transmitted infections spread.
 Not using barrier contraception such as a condom during sex can significantly increase your chances of getting a bacterial STI from a partner.
 For example, if a man with gonorrhoea were to have unprotected sex with a female partner, there is a 70 - 80% chance the infection will be passed on to his partner during vaginal sex.

 The risk of STI transmission through unprotected oral sex is lower, but it's still a possibility and therefore the use of condoms or dental dams is always recommended when you perform oral sex on a new partner.
+Dental dams are rectangular latex sheets that can be used during oral sex with a man or a woman to prevent the transmission of fluids into the mouth.
+They fit into the mouth to form a barrier when performing oral sex on a new partner.

 Some STIs can make you more susceptible to other infections; for example, a person with genital herpes, syphilis, gonorrhoea or chlamydia tends to be more vulnerable to contracting a serious STI like HIV.
 Some STIs, such as gonorrhoea and chlamydia, may also be accompanied by other infections such as non-specific urethritis, which can cause serious health complications